yash-tatvic/amplitude-dev-center/docs/data/destinations/amazon-s3.md

 ## Considerations

 - You can't use portfolio projects as data sources for the Amazon S3 export.
+- You can't reuse bucket names across Amplitude organizations, but you can reuse bucket names across projects in the same organization.
+If you migrate organizations, disable or delete the Amazon S3 destination in the old organization before you create it in the new organization.
 - The export finishes within one hour after the currently exported hour.
 The export time is typically between one and 10 minutes.
 - The only potential error is an accessibility error.
 This can happen if you have changed any configurations on the receiving end and Amplitude is unable to access to your bucket.
-In this case, the export fails after several tries, and the admin and the user who created the S3 export are notified via email.
+In this case, the export fails after several tries, and Amplitude notifies the administrator and user who created the export by email.
 - The error email includes troubleshooting information.
 This information isn't available within the Amplitude UI.
 Because accessibility is the only error possible, the email includes information on which permission is missing.
 - There isn't a size or date range limit when [backfilling historical event data](https://help.amplitude.com/hc/en-us/articles/360044561111-Integrate-Amplitude-with-Amazon-S3#h_01EEXY9TJHVAYEVPXXSAA4ZAZY) via manual exports.
 If you can't export a certain date range, first confirm that you have event data for that date range.
 Then [submit a ticket](https://help.amplitude.com/hc/en-us/requests/new) to the support team.